akitoyamaguchi/HEW/README.md

 ## Usage
 JavaScript libraries location is `WebContent > js > lib`
 JDBC driver location is `WebContent > WEB-INF > lib`

+## Other
+When correcting the place where the correction request is issued, please describe where you corrected.